jozefg/drafts/variables-are-hard.md

 ## Wrap Up

 In conclusion, variables suck and that's why all my future software will be completely point free.
+I see no downsides.

+[original-tc]: /posts/2014-11-22-bidir.md